yassir-kb/CyberSecurity/README.md

-# :red_square: KB v1.0 - _The Multi-Tool Web Vulnerability Scanner_
+# KB v1.0 - _The Multi-Tool Web Vulnerability Scanner_
 `KB has been ported to Python3`

 ## Vulnerability Checks